 When a line intersects a pair of parallel lines corresponding angles are formed.
 Corresponding angles are equal to each other.

 One way to find the corresponding angles is to draw a letter F on the diagram.
-The F can also be facing the other way.
+The F can also be facing backwards.

 There many other corresponding pairs of angles in the diagram:

 ∠c and ∠g;